Roofing Contractor in Lowell, OH

 Serving Lowell and the Surrounding Area

-Platinum Home Exteriors serves Lowell as part of its Washington County coverage area, with full details at Marietta, OH.
+Platinum Home Exteriors serves Lowell as part of its Washington County coverage area, with full details at Our Marietta, OH roofing services.
 Lowell has approximately 248 occupied housing units, making it the smallest community in this group of Washington County cities Platinum serves.
 Most are owner-occupied.
 In a village this size, nearly every roofing decision falls directly to an individual household, with no property manager or landlord to split the urgency or cost when a roof begins to fail.

 Most of Lowell's housing stock dates to the 1970s and 1980s, putting the typical home roughly 45 to 55 years old in 2026.
 At that range, most structures have either cycled through a first full replacement or are well past due for one.
 Age is not the only factor.
 A poverty rate of 20.7 percent and below-average home values across the village indicate that deferred maintenance is more common here than in higher-income communities nearby, which means a larger share of Lowell roofs are likely carrying problems that have been visible for some time without action.